Skip to Content

 The Plantation is a well-curated botanical garden.
 On the cliff above it is the Dairy school, where you can sometimes see milk being bottled.

-cornell dairy bar has very good ice cream and other fresh dairy products
+Cornell dairy bar has very good ice cream and other fresh dairy products

 The Dairy Bar is to blame for Cornell students gaining the freshman ten (or 20).
 Stop by for student-made ice cream, which is really good.
 We chose one blackberry cone and fought over it.
 They sell milk, yogurt, cheese and cheese curds, too, so bring a cooler!